 - any other person as prescribed by the Secretary of State

-The Department for Culture Media and Sport’s website gives a summary explanation of the Licensing Act 2003.
+The Department for Digital, Culture, Media & Sport’s website gives a summary explanation of the Licensing Act 2003.

 We will acknowledge your notification within 10 working days of receipt in writing.